junxit/us-congress-bills-117/metadata.md

 - 2021-06-28 — Introduced in House
 - 2021-06-28 — Introduced in House
 - 2021-06-28 — Referred to the House Committee on Homeland Security.
+- 2021-06-29 — Referred to the Subcommittee on Border Security, Facilitation, and Operations.
+- 2021-07-28 — Committee Consideration and Mark-up Session Held.
+- 2021-07-28 — Ordered to be Reported (Amended) by Voice Vote.
+- 2021-07-28 — Subcommittee on Border Security, Facilitation, and Operations Discharged.
+- 2022-04-05 — Considered under suspension of the rules. (consideration: CR H4165-4168)
+- 2022-04-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4209.
+- 2022-04-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-04-05 — Mr. Payne moved to suspend the rules and pass the bill, as amended.
+- 2022-04-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4165)
+- 2022-04-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4165)